PacktPublishing/Full-Stack-Web-Development-with-Remix/10-working-with-file-uploads/bee-rich/README.md

 Before we get started, we have to clean up our experiments from the previous chapter.

 If you want to reuse your code from the previous chapter, then follow this guide to get to the starting point of this chapter.
-Otherwise, feel free to checkout the code in the [start](./start/) folder and dive right into _Chapter 10, Working with Files_.
+Otherwise, feel free to checkout the code in the [start](./start/) folder and dive right into _Chapter 10, Working with File Uploads_.

 ### Run the application